Find the best raw ingredients that you can and cook them as simply as you can.

 We rediscovered our whole relationship with food and cooking.
 Just by natural remedies and changes in food habits we were able to get rid of all common ailments for good.
 It was almost like finding a new person inside our bodies.
 We became stronger, leaner, healthier, and just felt so much better.
 It was euphoric to know that we had all this healing power within us and we now knew how to tap it.
 Food fuels our body for good and for worse.
 It all depends on what we choose to eat.

-In the journey of exploring food, I did not just learn about mindful, healthy and simple food preparation; I also learned about how what I put on my plate affects me, my loved ones, and the world at large.
+In the journey of exploring food, I did not just learn about mindful, healthy and simple food preparation; I also learned about how, what I put on my plate affects me, my loved ones, and the world at large.
+Vegan recipes is just a small part of it, we are also careful about where our food is grown and if possible who has grown our food.
 As a family, we are taking baby steps towards a mindful and sustainable household rooted in our love for nature, for real food, and for each other.